Conflict of Interests Policy

 Responsible Office: Compliance & Equity

-This policy applies to William & Mary, including the Virginia Institute of Marine Science (the university).
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science (VIMS).
 It applies to all types of university staff, including operational, professional, executive, hourly, and student employees.
 Certain laws and policies relating to faculty are described in this policy for informational purposes, but this policy does not establish new policy applicable to faculty.

 II.
 Purpose and Policy Statement